 Melrose is a very small city located in the state of Minnesota.
 With a population of 3,616 people and two constituent neighborhoods, Melrose is the 184th largest community in Minnesota.

-When you are in Melrose, you'll notice that it is more blue-collar than most other communities in America.
-40.47% of Melrose’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Melrose is a city of sales and office workers, service providers, and managers.
-There are especially a lot of people living in Melrose who work in management occupations (9.14%), office and administrative support (8.50%), and sales jobs (8.30%).
+Melrose is a blue-collar town, with 38.77% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Melrose is a city of sales and office workers, service providers, and transportation and shipping workers.
+There are especially a lot of people living in Melrose who work in sales jobs (10.53%), office and administrative support (8.16%), and management occupations (7.61%).

-Melrose is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The city’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Melrose is a great place for families with children to consider.
+First of all, many other families with children live here, making Melrose a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The city’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Melrose has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Melrose’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

+Melrose is a very ethnically-diverse city.
 The people who call Melrose home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of Melrose residents report their race to be White, followed by Asian.
+The greatest number of Melrose residents report their race to be White, followed by Black or African-American.
 Melrose also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
-People of Hispanic or Latino origin account for 25.23% of the city’s residents.
-Important ancestries of people in Melrose include Irish, French , Norwegian, and English.
+People of Hispanic or Latino origin account for 22.56% of the city’s residents.
+Important ancestries of people in Melrose include Irish, French , Polish, and English.

 The most common language spoken in Melrose is English.
 Other important languages spoken here include Spanish and German.